 to the club you thought you'd never have to join

-At the tender young age of 53, I had a series of heart events including a walking heart attack.
+However, at the tender young age of 53, I had a series of heart events, including a walking heart attack.
 Who knew you could multitask -- make breakfast for your kids and have a cardiac arrest?
 Who knew that the E.R. doctor would dismiss my elevated cardiac enzymes and abnormal EKG and send me home with salad recipes?
+Who knew that my blocked LAD could be written off as "benign" by a highly-recommended cardiologist?

-Blatant gender discrimination in cardiac events is so common, it has a name: The Yentl Syndrome.
+Blatant gender discrimination in cardiac events is so common, it even has a name: The Yentl Syndrome.

 Named after the movie Yentl, in which a gal (Barbra Streisand) is only taken seriously after she pretends to be a dude.
-Meaning: women heart patients are more likely to die from heart disease than men ... simply because they aren't men.
+Meaning: women heart patients are more likely to die from heart disease than men ... simply because we lack a penis.
+(Oh! if only they'd put "lack of penis" as a cause of death on a death certificate.)

 The past coupla years have been bumpy as fuck and then, in the life-gives-you-lemons moment of inspiration, I thought "Hmm, maybe there are other gals who had incompetent doctors!
 Maybe we could share ideas and help the new pledge class of the Unicorn Heart Club."